Al Hudaydah Governorate

 Al Hudaydah (الْحُدَيْدَة) is a governorate of Yemen.
 Its capital is Al Hudaydah.
 The governorate is also sometimes referred to as the Western Coast.
-With an estimated population of nearly 4 million, it is the third-most populous governorate in Yemen, after Taiz and Ibb.
+With an estimated population of nearly 4 million, it is the third-most populous governorate in Yemen, behind Ibb and Taiz.

 Al Hudaydah Governorate borders the Red Sea and is part of the narrow Tihamah region.
 Its capital, Al Hudaydah, also serves as an important local port city.